Speech Therapy at Home

 - Early intervention results in the best possible outcome for all ages.

-Also provided for purchase are my programs to work on speech sounds at home.
 These are the same ideas and materials that I use with parents in my practice and that I used with my children at home to help them learn to talk.

 I hope the ideas and materials help.
 Better Speech, Language and Social Skills are truly the best gifts any parent can give their child.